micahchoo/khattamicah.online/_notes/The Imposter Among Us.md

 🔮 "How do platforms compel/enable the manufacturing of "truth" and "ignorance"?
 And what does that mean in the context of live-streaming politicians"

-*These are notes from a Design Baithak hosted by Micah and Paul*
+>*These are notes from a Design Baithak hosted by Micah and Paul*

-*Please read the captions on the links as well*

 ---